thejhh/node-builder/README.md

 This all works by using 3rd party support in Node.js.
 At the moment it does not actually precompile the source code into the executable like it is done for the standard library with [Google v8](http://code.google.com/p/v8/).
 Maybe that will be supported someday.
-Tge code is simply included as it is inside the binary.
+The code is simply included as it is inside the binary.